knpuniversity/javascript/knpu/ep3-webpack/require-sweet-alert.md

 *Now* refresh... and hit delete.
 Much, much better!

 But... this just uncovered a *huge* flaw in our setup!
-Sure, we no longer to *hope* that the SweetAlert's JS file was included on our page anymore... but we still *do* need to hope that we remembered to include the SweetAlert CSS *link* tag!
+Sure, we no longer need to *hope* that the SweetAlert JS file was included on our page... but we still *do* need to hope that we remembered to include the SweetAlert CSS *link* tag!
 This CSS file is *really* a dependency of `RepLogApp`... but there's no way for us to require it like with JS... well... no way yet.
 Stay tuned.